meritechsolutions/azm_db_merge/README.md

 https://docs.google.com/spreadsheets/d/1ddl-g_qyoMYLF8PMkjrYPrpXusdinTZxsWLQOzJ6xu8/edit?usp=sharing
 - The Layer-3 messages are in the 'signalling' table and the events are in the 'events' table.

-For a full list of options plesase use cmd: python azm_db_merge.py --help

 The current azm_db_merge support for PostgreSQL and Microsoft SQL Server implementation (through pyodbc + "SQL Server Natve Client 11.0" ODBC driver) has full support for all azm_db_merge features:
 - auto table create